pni-lab/connattractor/docs/01-paper.md

 In the AD vs. MCI comparison, we found decreased resting state activations in several regions, including the inferior parietal lobule (IPL) and primary visual cortex, likely a consequence of high levels of amyloid-ß reducing synaptic excitatory transmission, resulting in synaptic failure and neuronal hypoactivity {cite:p}`selkoe2002alzheimer`.
 A significant hyperactivity was found in the hippocampal formation (collateral sulcus) during perception states, which is a commonly reported finding in AD {cite:p}`aizenstein2015hippocampal; ewers2011neuroimaging` ({numref}`clinical-validity`C, **table**).
-Moreover, we found increased activity in supplementary motor cortex (SMA), an area that is known to display relatively little atrophy and hypomethabolism with AD and has previously brought into relation with the preservation of musical memories in AD {cite:p}`jacobsen2015musical`.
+Additionally, we observed increased activity in the supplementary motor cortex (SMA), a region known to exhibit minimal atrophy and hypometabolism in AD.
+This has been previously associated with the preservation of musical memories in AD {cite:p}`jacobsen2015musical`.

 :::{list-table} **The top ten largest activity changes in the three clinical studies.**  The attractor activity changes in ABIDE, COBRE and ADNI studies are presented in the order of their absolute effect size.
-All p-values are based on permutation tests and survive the Bonferroni correction for multiple comparisons.
+All p-values are based on permutation tests and corrected for multiple comparisons.
 Attractor states are referred to with their index on {numref}`clinical-validity`.
 :header-rows: 1
 :name: tab-clinical-results